 Law courses typically have a final exam at the end of the semester or require a paper in lieu of an exam.
+If a paper in lieu of an exam is permitted, the policies in Section IV apply to the paper.
 First-year courses and a few other selected courses will have “fixed” exams; all other courses in the Law School will have “flexible” (flex) exams.
 The final exam schedule is posted at the beginning of each semester.

 1) If a course is scheduled to have a fixed exam, students must sit for that exam during the designated time.

 3) Students may not sit for a flex exam during a fixed-exam time slot.